TooTallNate/Simple-Game-Framework/README.md

 ### Possibilities:

+ * `C or C++ Based Engine`: For a pure speed solution, there could be a SGF game engine written in C++.
+It could use V8 to interpret game code, SDL to implement the SGF APIs, and GTK+ to use as a GUI.
+This would be the fastest version of an SGF game engine, by far.

- * `iOS`: A game engine for Apple's line of hardware is high on the list of future plans.
-Apple allows JavaScript code to be executed in a native app as long as it's running through a WebKit instance.
+ * `iOS Engine`: Apple allows JavaScript code to be downloaded and executed in a native app as long as it's running through a WebKit instance.
-   The plan is to render the game through Objective-C and OpenGL ES, and execute your game code through a WebKit instance inside a native app.
-This strategy (similar to [PhoneGap](http://www.phonegap.com/)'s model) allows your SGF game to be accepted to the AppStore, even with Apple's revised 4.0 SDK License Agreement!
+   The plan would be to render the game through Objective-C and OpenGL ES, and execute your game code through a WebKit instance inside a native app.

- * `Android`: Native Android apps can also contain a WebKit instance, which will execute game code, and render to the device screen through OpenGL ES and Dalvik.
-In principal, the Android engine would be very similar to the Apple engine.
+ * `Android Engine`: Native Android apps can also contain a WebKit instance, which would execute game code, and render to the device screen through OpenGL ES and Dalvik.
+In principal, the Android engine would be very similar to the iOS engine.

- * `HTML/Canvas2D`: Using a lot of the same code as the `HTML/DOM` client, and rewriting the rendering code, we could create a client the renders to a `<canvas>` element using the 2D context.
-This would probably be slower than the `HTML/DOM` version, but I might make it at some point for demonstration purposes.

- * `HTML/WebGL`: For probably the best speed in the web browser, we could create a client that renders the game using the draft WebGL.
-I've never touched OpenGL, but might look into this one once WebGL is more standard.

- * `C or C++ Based Player`: For a pure speed solution, there could be a SGF game engine written in C or C++, and using V8/Nitro/SpiderMonkey to interpret game code.
-This would be the fastest version of the game engine.
-However, I (TooTallNate) have never programmed in C++, let alone developed games, so I probably won't be touching this one.

  * `Any other platform with a JavaScript Interpreter`: In theory, your game written using the SGF API is reusable anywhere that JavaScript can be implemented!
 That's the beauty of developing your game in an interpreted language.

 Game Development
 ----------------